dice-roller/documentation/docs/api/DiceRoll.md

 <a name="DiceRoll"></a>

 ## DiceRoll
-A `DiceRoll` handles rolling of a single dice notation and storing it's result.
+A `DiceRoll` handles rolling of a single dice notation and storing the result.

 **Kind**: global class
 **See**: [DiceRoller](DiceRoller) if you need to keep a history of rolls